Do you sometimes have trouble seeing the forest for the trees?

 I may download more tools, but not until I’m convinced that what I already have isn’t going to work well and get me (and you) farther down the road to margin.

-If you’d like to join me on this journey, subscribe (see box at upper right) and you’ll get to help me decide what works and what doesn’t.
+If you’d like to join me on this journey, subscribe (see box at upper right if you’re on a computer and at the bottom of the page if you’re on a mobile device) and you’ll get to help me decide what works and what doesn’t.
 We’ll figure it out together.
 Subscribers not only get a notification every time I post here, they get content that I don’t always include on the blog.
 (Private tips via email.)
 That may be just a quick heads-up about something I’ve learned that week or a timely notification about something that’s coming up.